m-arifin-ilham/fullstack-ecom-portfolio/README.md

 * Full deployment of all services to a cloud platform (e.g., Render, AWS).

-* Integration of the User Management API for user-specific sales tracking and authentication in the Sales Tracker frontend.

-* Implementing a shopping cart and checkout process in the frontend, consuming the Product Catalog API.
+* **Full Customer-Facing E-commerce Storefront:** Implementing a complete shopping cart and checkout process in a **new, dedicated online store frontend**, consuming the Product Catalog API.
+This would be the public-facing interface where customers browse products, add them to a cart, and complete purchases.

+* **User Authentication & Sales Tracking for Customers:** Integration of the User Management API for user-specific sales tracking and authentication in a **new, customer-facing online store frontend**.
+This would allow individual customers to log in, view their order history, and manage their profiles.

 * Adding more advanced analytics and machine learning models for sales forecasting or customer segmentation.

+---

-*Developed by [Muhammad Arifin Ilham](https://www.linkedin.com/in/arifin-ilham-at-ska/)* *Current Date: August 9, 2025
+*Developed by [Muhammad Arifin Ilham](https://www.linkedin.com/in/arifin-ilham-at-ska/)*

+*Current Date: August 9, 2025*